junuki/Week2a/README.md

 Not completed:
 - wasn't able to add action from UIActionSheet (Log out returning to login page)
-- wasn't able to calculate the size of image and place button at the bottom (log out button)
 - No UIRefresh control
 - No pull to refresh delay

 Note to myself:
-Still not clear when to utilize navigation controller vs. modal window vs. tabbar
+Still not clear when/how to utilize navigation controller vs. modal window vs. tabbar